Challenge10k · Acceleration

 _plugins/i18n.rb– core functionality_locales/en.yml+_locales/pl.yml– translation files_includes/language-switcher.html– UI component

-Challenge: Jekyll’s static nature plus dynamic language switching required creative Liquid templating.
+Challenge: Jekyll’s static nature combined with dynamic language switching required creative Liquid templating.

 📊 Challenge10k Dashboard (1.5h)